lloesche/dcap/README.md

 You can provide ruby code on STDIN which will be evaluated for every captured packet.

-# Dependencies
-The following gems must exist locally:
-* packetfu
-* pcaprub

-When installing dcap as a gem they will be automatically installed.

 # Options

   -t --runtime RUNTIME - time to capture packets in seconds (default is 60 seconds)